phosgene89/phosgene89.github.io/hnsw.md

 ## Overview

 k-nearest neighbours (k-NN) is an effective and commonly used method in data science.
 However, search times grow rapidly with high dimensional, high volume datasets.
 This restricts the use of kNN algorithms to smaller datasets.
 Approximate nearest neighbours (ANN) provides faster search times in exchange for returning only *approximate* nearest neighbours.
 In other words, we can't be sure that the k neighbours returned are the nearest ones.
-But for many applications this is good enough.
+But they are usually pretty close and for many applications this all that is needed.
 The current state of the art in high dimensional approximate k-NN is hierarchical navigable small worlds (HNSW), proposed by Malkov & Yashunin (2017).
 The general procedure of HNSW is to build a multilayer network and to then search for approximate nearest neighbours in a top-down, greedy fashion.
 This article will expand on HNSW and provide some code to enable you to try it out in your own projects.

 ## Background
 #### Milgram's Small World Experiment